ehsanem/drug-disease/README.md

 # Drug and Disease Information
-A website to provide information about drug and disease
+A website to provide drug and disease information